dino115/data_maps/README.md

     }
   ```
 - **Converter: Prefix**
-  This prefixes the data with given value.
-Call to_s on data and returns always a String.
+  This prefixes the data with a given value.
+Call `to_s` on data and always returns a string.

   ```ruby
     prefix: '$'
   ```
 - **Converter: Postfix**
-  This postfixes the data with given value.
-Call to_s on data and returns always a String.
+  This postfixes the data with a given value.
+Call `to_s` on data and always returns a string.

   ```ruby
     postfix: '€'